Waste Disposal Permits

 Who assesses my application?

-What happens if I turn up to FRL with a load of material that should've been assessed via a waste permit?
+What happens if I turn up to Forest Road Waste Management Facility with a load of material that should've been assessed via a waste permit?

 How do I get authorisation to dispose of these waste products at short notice, to ensure I can service my customers in a timely manner and prevent unnecessary delays?

-Businesses are encourage to discuss waste disposal requirements with their clients.
+Businesses are encouraged to discuss waste disposal requirements with their clients.
 If the business is required to dispose of the product, apply for a waste disposal permit as soon as possible.
 If the job is approved, then the business may have a permit in place already.
-If the business were unsuccessful with their quote, then they can simply email us at trc@tamworth.nsw.gov.au and we will cancel the permit for you.
+If the business were unsuccessful with their quote, then they can simply email us at trc@tamworth.nsw.gov.au to cancel the permit.

 Why do we need Waste Disposal Permits?

-The Waste Disposal Permit system is a perfect tool for being able to record and assess waste disposal applications, but more importantly it provides waste carriers with clear and concise instructions in regards to how the waste should be received at FRL.
-Waste carriers will have the ability to pass on this information to waste generators in order to inform safe waste disposal practices at the source.
+The Waste Disposal Permit system is a tool for being able to record and assess waste disposal applications, but more importantly it provides waste carriers with clear and concise instructions in regards to how the waste should be received at Forest Road Waste Management Facility.
+Waste carriers have the ability to pass on this information to waste generators in order to inform safe waste disposal practices at the source.

-From time to time we carry out emergency removals where the ACM is in a dangerous area.
-Having to submit an application would severely hinder this process.
+From time to time we carry out emergency removals where the asbestos is in a dangerous area.
+Having to submit an application would delay the emergency removal.

-The permit system was not developed to hinder industry in their day to day operation; instead it is designed to inform the facility operators when hazardous waste will enter the facility and to plan final burial as regulated.
-In an emergency situation, the works should always commence as required.
-The driver may obtain a disposal permit from the weighbridge if that is the case.
-Note that in an emergency situation, FRL facility will not receive ACM past 4:00pm due to the inability to safely process the waste as per licence requirements.
+The permit system was not developed to hinder industry in day-to-day operations; instead, it is designed to inform the facility operators when hazardous waste will enter the facility and to plan final burial as regulated.
+In an emergency situation, the works should always commence as necessary.

-The amount to be removed can vary once we are on site - will this require a re-submission of an application?
+The volume of waste to be removed can vary once we are on site - will this require a re-submission of an application?

-The amount is merely a rough indication of the waste quantity and officers understand this could change due to various reasons; weighbridge attendants will monitor tonnages and inform drivers of any discrepancies.
-It is not our intention to be a regulator of waste streams, we only need to know what is coming, when it is coming and more or less how much.
-When completing the application form we would suggest using terms such as: A truck load, ute load or cubic metres...
-This provides the Assessment Officer with some indicative understanding of quantities.
+The volume is merely a rough indication of the quantity and Council Officers understand this could change due to various reasons.
+It is not Council’s intention to be a regulator of waste streams, we only need to know what is coming, when it is coming and approximately how much.
+When completing the application form terms such as: A truck load, ute load or cubic metres are useful.

 Quite often there is no analysis of the product being removed - is this a prerequisite?